Are your science sections suffering on the MCAT?

 With that said, let’s begin with the first top scorer science passage strategy, which is all about being smart with HOW you select what you want to focus on in the science passage when you read.

-You give special attention to or focus on something either by highlighting or underlining.
+When studying we're inclined to give special attention to or focus on something either by highlighting or underlining.

 So for example, the average MCAT writer’s thought process goes something like this...